-- Institute affirmative measures to protect vulnerable minorities including Christians, particularly in the Middle East from genocide.
-Develop a plan to penalize nations and terrorist groups that engage in genocide rather continue the Obama Administration’s policy of inaction and commitment to willful blindness in the face of unmistakable evidence of genocide.
+- Institute affirmative measures to protect vulnerable minorities, including Christians, particularly in the Middle East from genocide.
+Develop a plan to penalize nations and terrorist groups that engage in genocide rather than continue the Obama Administration’s policy of inaction and commitment to willful blindness in the face of unmistakable evidence of genocide.
 As the first step in this process, the ACLJ has sent a letter to President-elect Trump on behalf of our organization and over 225,000 Americans calling for a meaningful response to the ISIS genocide.
 Call on the President-elect to select nominees for the Department of State, and U.S. Missions to the United Nations and other international organizations who will zealously and consistently advocate within the United Nations for meaningful action consistent with the Convention on the Prevention of Genocide.

 - Reverse every Obama Executive order and regulation that defies the Constitution and the rule of law, including those exemplified by executive actions unilaterally rewriting our immigration laws and climate change such as the Paris Accord.
 Reversing executive overreach is consistent with President-elect Trump’s plan to require that for every new federal regulation, two existing regulations must be eliminated.